 SPECIAL FEATURES

-Upon gaining your starting class proficiencies, you may lose proficiency with heavy armor, and instead gain the unarmored defense ability.
+Upon gaining your starting class proficiencies, you may lose proficiency with heavy armor, and instead gain the Unarmored Defense ability.
 These are not gained as part of multi-classing.

 Unarmored Defense

 While you are not wearing any armor, your Armor Class equals 10 + your Agility modifier + your Stamina modifier.
 You can use a shield and still gain this benefit.